Jude Bellingham: 2021–2023: Bundesliga Player of the Season and league runner-up

 On 4 December 2021, Bellingham played in Der Klassiker against Bayern Munich.
 He made the assists for both Dortmund goals, but Bayern won the match 3–2 via a 77th-minute penalty awarded after lengthy VAR involvement.
 Earlier in the fixture, two Dortmund penalty appeals were turned down by referee Felix Zwayer, who refused to review either.
 Interviewed live by Viaplay immediately after the match, Bellingham was critical of Zwayer's decisions, and made reference to his part in the 2005 German football match-fixing scandal, saying: "You give a referee, that has match fixed before, the biggest game in Germany.
 What do you expect?"
 The German Football Association (DFB) wrote to Bellingham asking for his comments as a matter of urgency, and he was fined €40,000.

 On 22 October 2022, Bellingham scored twice in a 5–0 defeat of Stuttgart that put Borussia Dortmund into the top four; his first opened the scoring from a rapid attack that he both started and finished, his second was a skilfully curved shot early in the second half.
 On the final day of the Bundesliga season, Dortmund needed to beat Mainz 05 to ensure the league title.
 Bellingham was on the bench because of an injured knee, and remained unused.
 Dortmund managed to draw after falling 2–0 behind, but Bayern Munich's 89th-minute winner against 1.
 FC Köln was enough to put them ahead on goal difference.
 After the match, a tearful Bellingham pushed cameras away as he left the field.
 His performances earned him the Bundesliga Player of the Season award.
 Having finished as runner-up two years prior, Bellingham won the Kopa Trophy in 2023 in recognition of his performances over the 2022–23 season for Dortmund and for England in the 2022 FIFA World Cup.
 He became the first Englishman to receive the award, which was presented at the 2023 Ballon d'Or ceremony in October.
 He placed 18th in the Ballon d'Or voting.

 Real Madrid

-On 14 June 2023, Real Madrid announced the signing of Bellingham on a six-year contract.
-Borussia Dortmund would receive a base transfer fee of €103 million with potential to rise by 30% to approximately €133.9 million due to add-ons, from which a sell-on clause would earn Birmingham City around £6 million.
+On 14 June 2023, La Liga club Real Madrid announced the signing of Bellingham on a six-year contract.
+Borussia Dortmund received a base transfer fee of €103 million with potential to rise by 30% to approximately €133.9 million due to add-ons, from which a sell-on clause earned Birmingham City around £6 million.
 He became the sixth Englishman to join Real Madrid in the professional era.
 (Note: The previous five were Laurie Cunningham, Steve McManaman, David Beckham, Michael Owen and Jonathan Woodgate.)